Expand Your Horizons in English Language Teaching!

-The 2019 June program offers three weeks of systematic training on the campus of Wheaton College during the weeks before and after TeachBeyond’s Pre-Field Orientation (June 16-22).
+The annual June on campus program offers three weeks of systematic training on the campus of Wheaton College during the weeks before and after TeachBeyond’s Pre-Field Orientation (June 2021 dates TBD).
 The Certificate in TESOL includes 100 hours of instruction through the following courses:

 Dow.
 This introductory course provides fundamental principles and practices in ESL/EFL teaching.
 Thirty contact hours: credit or non-credit.
-Can be taken in a classroom or a distance format.
+Due to COVID-19, for summer 2020 this course will only be offered online in a distance format.

-- June 10-14 Essentials of Teaching English Pronunciation
+- 2021 Dates Announced Soon!
+Essentials of Teaching English Grammar

-- OR June 24-28 INTR 618 ELL Methods and Materials, K-12 (afternoon) and Teaching Practicum (morning) - Seaman and Péter
+- 2021 Dates Announced Soon!
+LING 618 ELL Methods and Materials, K-12 (afternoon) and Teaching Practicum (morning) - Seaman and Péter

 TeachBeyond teachers will be assigned a local classroom and will co-teach the class during the week with mentoring by the TeachBeyond TEFL directors.
 Instruction in methodology for teaching EFL to children will take place in the afternoons.